FBI chief has 'grave concerns,' clashes with Trump over GOP memo

 "We have certainly coordinated with members of Congress as is appropriate.
 As to specifics on this, I just don't know the answer," press secretary Sarah Sanders said on CNN's "New Day."
 "I'm not aware of any conversations or coordination with Congressman Nunes."

-During the House Intelligence Committee's business meeting on Monday to vote on releasing the Nunes memo, Illinois Democratic Rep. Mike Quigley pressed Nunes, the committee's chairman, about whether he or his staff had coordinated with the White House on the memo, Quigley told CNN on Wednesday.
+During the House Intelligence Committee's business meeting on Monday to vote on releasing the Nunes memo, Illinois Democratic Rep. Mike Quigley pressed Nunes, the committee's chairman, about whether he or his staff had coordinated with the White House on the memo, according to a transcript of the meeting released on Wednesday.

+"I would just answer, as far as I know, no," Nunes responded when asked whether he'd coordinated with the White House on the memo.

-Quigley said Nunes became "quite agitated" when pressed whether any of his staffers were involved in producing the memo, and refused to answer the question.
+Quigley said Nunes became "quite agitated" when pressed whether any of his staffers were involved in producing the memo and refused to answer the question.

+"The chair is not going to entertain a question by another member," Nunes said, according to the transcript.

 Democratic suspicions that Nunes has coordinated with the White House stem from last year, when he took a secret trip to the White House to review intelligence gathered by two White House staffers about the "unmasking" of Trump's team in foreign intelligence collected during the Obama administration.
 Nunes then briefed Trump about his findings, despite the information coming from the White House.

-Note: CORRECTION: This story has been updated to state that Wray's clash with Trump happened Wednesday, not Tuesday.